alexrf45/aws-ec2-python3/README.md

-# aws-ec2-python3
+# aws-ec2-python3 Demo

-Two simple Python3 scripts designed to spin up an EC2 instance and delete it.
+***Four simple Python3 scripts designed to spin up tools, create an EC2 instance, delete it and an example diagram generated through code.

-Check out https://cyber-ram.com/creating-an-ec2-instance-using-python3/ for a how-to.
+Check out [Cyber-Ram])https://cyber-ram.com) for the walkthrough.